This post may contain affiliate links. Please read our disclosure policy.

 - Lemon Zest: Be sure to zest only the bright yellow parts of the lemon peel for the most concentrated flavor and to avoid the bitter white pith.
 It is also helpful to zest before you juice!

 - Cinnamon: I use Saigon cinnamon but any cinnamon will be delightful.
+You could also use a few pinches of apple pie spice or pour in up to 3/4 cup salted caramel sauce!

 - Light Brown Sugar: Using light brown sugar adds sweetness along with a little moisture and a nice, rich molasses flavor.